anoma/nspec/docs/node_architecture/engines/template_dynamics.juvix.md

 The action function amounts to one single case statement.

-??? info "Auxiliary Juvix code"
+??? quote "Auxiliary Juvix code"

     Type alias for the action function.